cybercongress/cybercongress/blog/drafts/dragons_with_cyb/dragons.md

 ![wallet](wallet.png)

-4. For playing in Dragonereum you need ETH account.
-Cyb created it already.
-You can use it or import yours.
+4. To play Dragonereum you need an ETH account.
+Cyb automatically creates it for you.
+So you can use it or import your custom.
 If you decide to play with provided account PLEASE copy your private key!

-I want to import my account from Metamask.
-So I click import account, insert private key and after few second see my account:
+For example: I want to import my account from Metamask.
+So I export private key from Metamask, then click import account button in Cyb, insert private key and after few second I can see my account:

 ![import_account](account.png)

 Don't worry about balance value!
 We'll fix it.
 Click on `MAKE MAIN` button to make this account active.

 5. Click on `gear` button at right top part of the screen.
-You must see this:
+You should see this:

 ![settings](settings.png)

-... and click `MAIN` and after that click `update` opposite `ETH NODE`.
-Now you connect to Infura mainnet node.
+... click `MAIN` and after that click `update` opposite `ETH NODE`.
+Now you are connected to Infura mainnet node.

 6. Go back to your wallet.
-Now balances is valid.
+Now balances should be valid.

 7. It's Dragons time!
-Now put following hash `QmVBDEjEVjRZE7d17tTLWRwftFvkJAUJ87ZACv99hJghQf.ipfs` in search field and press `Enter`.
+Now put following hash `QmVBDEjEVjRZE7d17tTLWRwftFvkJAUJ87ZACv99hJghQf.ipfs` in search field or simply type "dragons" and press `Enter`.

-here is a Magic!
+here is the Magic!

 ![magic](magic.png)